Vahidpro/final-project-html-kaaryar/README.md

-# My Final Project For HTML CSS Course on Karyaar Institute
+#Final Project For HTML,CSS Course
 A Simple Website for Company
+**My final project For HTML and CSS course on Kaaryar institute.**
+#Technologies Used:
+- HTML
+- CSS
+- Sass